 - 1. To monitor the attributes and elements from the network users that consume most of the bandwidth in the network and produce a statistical report based on the set of data been collected. - 2.
-To create a standard network policy and specific requirements that requires user to follow. - 3.
-To aid and provide the network administrator with detail information about the possible "network abuser" based on the data been stored from the network.
+To aid and provide network administrator with enough information regarding the network bandwidth - 3.
+To identify any user that may use and congest the network with unnecessary data and supply the network administrator with detailed information about the possible "network abuser" based on the data been stored from the network.